ReallyJonatan/virtuoso-midi-companion/README.md

 6) Start your music program and enable LoopBe1 as the input MIDI port for the sampler or synthesizer plug-in you want to control.

-7) Start Virtuoso, go to Settings and click "Enable Remote Control".
+7) Start Virtuoso, go to Track Settings and click "Enable Remote Control".

 8) If you're running Virtuoso on a Windows computer, you may need to allow access to network again if you get a firewall warning.